bexelbie/bexelbie.github.io/_posts/2023-09-14-man-rides-tram.md

 As he kept talking it turned out he didn’t mean that we had actually met before.
 Which was good because I had no idea who this guy was.
 It turns out he has just been on the same tram as me before.
 Apparently, on at least one occasion, my stream of conversation with my daughter caught his ear.
 According to him my voice is distinctive, resonates, and so on.
 He put down his reading to listen to my amazing language.

 This is the dude whose English I am ruining!
-I had finally met him.

 Sort of.
 It turns out he teaches English (and Czech - but mostly English) and was legitimately just listening to a native speaker not on guard talking.
 Sadly, he is not good at small talk so my attempts to keep a conversation going were mostly one-sided.
 We bid each other farewell a few stops later and life rolled on.